Statsomat/Datasets/README.md

-# Datasets for ML and for the Statsomat/CFA app
+# Datasets used in different courses of Denise Welsch, Hochschule Koblenz, especially in connection with Statsomat Apps https://statsomat.com/

+## Statsomat/CFA App
 Each use data case for the CFA app contains:

 •	a CSV file which can be used with the Statsomat/CFA app